Marwolaeth/polychoric/README.md

 Instant Polychoric and Polyserial Correlation

-*Archived due to unexplained errors*
+*Archived due to unexplained errors.
+Please use the latest (0.9.4) binary if you need*

 ## About